DawsonCollegeCompSci/python-modules/docs/index.md

 ===

 This is a set of learning modules designed to create a foundational knowledge in Python.
+If you are a complete beginner, start here: [Starting programming with Python](https://colab.research.google.com/github/DawsonCollegeCompSci/python-modules/blob/master/notebooks/Basics/1-Start.ipynb)
-It has modules for complete beginners; programmers experienced with other languages can focus on the _Deep-Dive_ or _Recap_ modules.
+Programmers experienced with other languages can start here: [Python for Java programmers](https://colab.research.google.com/github/DawsonCollegeCompSci/python-modules/blob/master/notebooks/Experienced/syntaxrecap.ipynb)

+About the environment
+---
-A word about the environment: the lessons are packaged in Jupyter Notebooks.
+The lessons are packaged in Jupyter Notebooks.
 You have a number of options for proceeding, depending on your experience:
 1. Follow the lesson links provided.
 This will open a Google Colaboratory interactive session where you can run the code provided, edit it, and generally play around.
 This is the recommended approach for this course.
 NOTE: Google Chrome is the recommended browser
 2. Project Jupyter offers the free Binder service, which also provides an interactive environment.
 Note that all notebooks have not been validated for look & feel against Binder (in particular, Colaboratory uses a dialect of Markdown) but the code cells should all work
 3. Fork this repository and run the notebooks locally.
 We recommend that you download Anaconda for a complete Python development environment locally.